ecg-icas/icas/src/source/index.rst

 ..  role:: strike

+* v0.58 - 15 Jun 2015 - fs

+  * Updated docs for :ref:`scopes`
+  * Moved all deprecation dates to 'after September 2015'

 * v0.57 - 10 Jun 2015 - fs

   * fixed documentation for data type for ad id from ``int`` to ``long``